plattebasintimelapse/follow-the-water/README.md

 ### Follow a snowflake from the Colorado Rockies through Wyoming dams and reservoirs to fields in the Nebraska panhandle.

-Over the course of two production & reporting years, the Platte Basin Timelapse team produced content surround water use in the North Platte Basin.
+Over the course of two production & reporting years, the Platte Basin Timelapse team produced content surrounding water use in the North Platte Basin.
 Beginning in summer of 2014, over the course of several months, this content was compiled and distilled to this story.
 This news app is the result.

 By Steven Speicher, Ariana Brocious, & Peter Stegen